dzervoudakes/grindstonejs/README.md

 ##### attr()

-_Sets or returns the value of the specified attribute._
+_Set or return the value of the specified attribute._

 ```
 $(selector).attr(attribute, value);